 You won’t have issues if you have one location.
 However, if you have multiple locations, you should only display the address on the relevant location page.

 68. Is your address using structured data?

 Google claims that structured data isn’t a part of their algorithm.
 Whether that’s true is tough to say.
-But I believe implementing structured data correctly can only have a positive impact on your page’s performance.
+But I believe implementing structured data can only have a positive impact on your page’s performance.

-At the very minimum, wrap your address with structured data to help Google’s algorithm better understand your page and business.
+At the minimum, wrap your address with structured data to help Google’s algorithm better understand your page and business.

 69. Is your page using structured data?